codefrau/SqueakJS/README.md

 SqueakJS: A Squeak VM for the Web and Node.js
 =============================================

-SqueakJS is an HTML5 runtime engine for [Squeak][squeak]</a> Smalltalk written in pure JavaScript by Bert Freudenberg.
+SqueakJS is an HTML5 runtime engine for [Squeak][squeak]</a> Smalltalk written in pure JavaScript by Vanessa Freudenberg.

 The interpreter core is divided in a number of "vm.\*.js" modules, internal plugins in "vm.plugins.\*.js" modules and external plugins in the "plugins" directory.
 The Just-in-Time compiler is optional ("jit.js") and can be easily replaced with your own.
 There are a number of interfaces: